 Knowledge is earned by evaluating conflicting data and determining the reliability of facts.
 Many bombastic presentations of truth have no foundation.
 We must be skeptical.

 We follow political groups, religious leaders, and self-improvement gurus blindly sacrificing self-governing thought.
 We blindly act without scrutinizing information or objectively examining rhetoric.
 Some, conversely, reject all authority, thoughtlessly following their own chaotic impulses.
 Whether we blindly follow unscrupulous presentations of truth or ignorantly reject all authority, we lose liberty.
 We forfeit our amazing abilities to skeptically think.

 Large groups function smoothly (for a while) when the herd unquestioning follow, listlessly submitting to the leader.
 Blind allegiance creates shallowness—a group of ignorant idiots, willing to rely on a sparsity of facts.

 Many, driven hopelessly for group acceptance, fear self-expression that risks rejection.
 Individuality creates conflict within the herd.
-However, when more of the people willingly engage in skeptical dialogue, group leaders are held accountable for touted unsupported facts built.
+However, when more of the people willingly engage in skeptical dialogue, group leaders are held accountable for touting unsupported facts.

-We seek a prophet for wisdom so we don't have to think.
+We seek a prophet for wisdom so we don't have to do the work of thinking.